 Learning to master the pop up on land and of course in the water encourages balance.
 Going from lying down in the prone position to the proper standing position is balancing and as with everything practice makes perfect.

-Don’t look down, don’t look up, just look where you’re going, gaze the eyes level with the lands horizon.
-Don’t stick your ass out, don’t bend at the waist, just bend the knees and keep the body in balance with whatever the gravitational pull of the ocean is doing.
+Don’t look down, don’t look up, just look where you’re going.
+Don’t stick your bum out, don’t bend at the waist, just bend the knees and keep the body in balance with whatever the gravitational pull of the ocean is doing.

-Finding balance whilst surfing is actually easier than it is in the real world.
-You get the chance to practice over and over again without judgement.
-Fall off, face plant, wobble around, stick the butt out, it’s all fine.
+Finding balance whilst surfing is actually easier than it is in the real world as you get the chance to practice over and over again without judgement.
+So you know what, fall off, face plant, wobble around, stick your bum out, it’s all fine.
 Just get back up and do it again until it clicks.

-Oh and practicing yoga regularly improves posture and helps with balance tremendously, so get down to your local yoga studio and watch your surfing evolve.
-As does riding a bike.
+Practicing yoga regularly will improve posture and helps with balance tremendously, so get down to your local yoga studio, do some online or join us on a trip and watch your surfing evolve.